 - 1 jar of some food

 - something sweet

 Then, collect the papers from the students and redistribute them to the other groups.
-Explain what a three course meal is and give the students some examples.
-If you have access to a computer and PowerPoint, you could use Google Image search and look for “three course meal.”
+Explain what a three-course meal is and give the students some examples.
+If you have access to a computer and PowerPoint, you could use Google Image search and look for a “three-course meal.”
 There are lots of nice examples there.

 When each group is finished, give them some time to prepare for their presentation.
 Each group will present their menu to the class.
 I usually require that each student in the group talks about one course which is perfect if you put students into teams of three for this activity.

 Students can vote on their favourite menu that’s not their own!
 You can prepare a small prize for the winning team.

 - Put students into groups of three.
 They have to write down the required ingredients in each category.
 This usually takes around five minutes.

 - Collect the papers and redistribute them to another team.

 - Each team must make a three-course menu with their ingredients (appetizer, main course and dessert).
 They don’t have to use all the ingredients.
 I allow 10-15 minutes for this, and then five minutes to prepare for the next step.

 - The teams do a short presentation about their menu and the class votes on their favourite.